Vasyl Avramenko: North America

-Movie Producer
+Film producer

 By October 1933, Avramenko was in Hollywood.
 Along the way to the west coast, he obtained loans and donations from Ukrainian immigrants in these far-flung communities, only aware of who he was through what they had read, unaware as yet of his inability to handle finances.
 Avramenko always claimed to have been offered a lucrative contract to dance in the film Catherine the Great starring Marlene Dietrich, but had refused on the grounds that the dances would be billed as 'Russian' dances.

 He staged performances at the Chicago World's Fair of 1933, and borrowed a thousand dollars from his father-in-law to do so.
 In 1935, his Baltimore pupils participated in the White House Easter Egg Roll and he claimed a victory for the Ukrainian cause and published postcards with photos of Eleanor Roosevelt at the event.